clementmns/weaver-note/README.md

 - **Real-time Collaboration:** Work together on markdown documents with instant updates.
 - **Rich Markdown Support:** Write notes with headings, lists, code blocks, tables, and more.
-- **Version History:** Track changes and revert to previous versions.
-- **Access Control:** Manage permissions for viewing and editing notes.
 - **Cross-Platform:** Accessible from any device with a modern browser.

 ## Getting Started